-Is this holiday is important to you and your growing family?
-Why not browse Valentine’s Day baby names?
+Is Valentine’s Day important to you and your growing family?
+If so, why not browse Valentine’s Day baby names?
 After all, Valentine’s Day is the day of love, so it should come as no surprise that many babies are conceived on this day.

 Add to that the fact that 350,000 babies are born on this planet on Valentine’s Day, and you can see why so many parents turn to this wonderful holiday as inspiration for their baby’s name.
 Here is a list of Valentine’s Day inspired baby names that make great choices for parents who are looking for a moniker that honors this holiday.